Skip to Content

 Hand-tying Knots to Secure Stitches

-Pull the thread tails to the fabric’s wrong side, tie a surgeon’s knot snug against the fabric, and repeat for added knot security.
+Pull the thread tails to the fabric’s wrong side, then tie a tight surgeon’s knot close to the surface.
+Repeat for extra stitch security and trim the excess.

-• Perfect for mastering sewing fundamentals like thread management.
+• Perfect for mastering hand sewing and thread control.

 Using Lockstitch Function on Modern Machines